tonysamperi/ngx-mat-timepicker/README.md

 | Name | Description |
 |------|-------------|
 | @Input()
-  disabled: boolean |  Whether the timepicker is disabled|
+  disabled: boolean |  Whether the timepicker is disabled |
 | @Input()
+  floatLabel: 'never' or 'always' or 'auto' |  Whether the labels of the fields should float, default to never  |
+| @Input()
   toggleIcon: TemplateRef\<HTMLObjectElement\> | Provide custom `svg` icon for toggle button |
 | @Input()
   buttonAlign: 'right' or 'left' | Positioning toggle button (`right` by default) |
 | @Input()
-  clockTheme: NgxTimepickerTheme | Custom css properties which will override timepicker clock |
+  clockTheme: NgxMatTimepickerTheme | Custom css properties which will override timepicker clock |
 | @Input()
   controlOnly: boolean | Hide or display toggle button with the timepicker clock |
 | @Input()